-You will study over 200 years of History, including at least one period of British History and the lives of ordinary people as well as the impact of great historical figures.
-We use original source material, video evidence, discussion, debate and essay writing.
-The department provides its own intranet site and department booklets to help you in your journey to becoming a historian.
+You will study over 200 years of history, including at least one period of British History and the lives of ordinary people as well as the impact of great historical figures.
+You’ll use original source material, video evidence, discussion, debate, and essay writing.

 You will take three exams at the end of two years and complete a piece of coursework.

-The department hosts visiting speakers such as First World War historian Professor Gary Sheffield and stages visits to local areas of interest.
+The department hosts visiting speakers such as First World War historian Professor Gary Sheffield and stages visit local areas of interest.